oracle/terraform-provider-oci/website/docs/r/database_migration.html.markdown

 # oci_database_migration
 This resource provides the Migration resource in Oracle Cloud Infrastructure Database service.

-Migration Exadata dbSystem resource model to cloud Exadata infrastructure model.
+Migrates the Exadata DB system to the cloud Exadata infrastructure model.
 All related resources will be migrated.

 ## Example Usage